 Possible Risks Involved

-After the eggs have been collected, the embryologist removes the “cumulus” cells from around each egg.
-The embryologist is then able to determine whether the egg is mature.
+Following the egg collection, the embryologist will check the eggs to ensure they are mature and suitable for ICSI.
 Only those eggs that are mature can be injected with sperm.
-Approximately 15% of eggs are found to be immature, and therefore cannot be used for ICSI.
+Approximately 30% of eggs are found to be immature, and therefore cannot be used for ICSI.

-Some eggs (<1% at PIVET in 2013) do not survive the ICSI process.
-These eggs are discarded immediately.
+Some eggs (4% at PIVET in 2019) do not survive the ICSI process.

-The overall fertilisation rate for those eggs injected using the ICSI technique was 76% (PIVET 2013).
-However, fertilisation for sperm retrieved surgically from the epididymis was 67% and from the testis 53% (PIVET 2010 – 2013).
-In rare occasions fertilisation does not occur following ICSI.
+The overall fertilisation rate for those eggs injected using the ICSI technique was 74% (PIVET 2019).
+However, fertilisation for sperm retrieved surgically from the epididymis was 72% and from the testis 63% (PIVET 2019).
+On rare occasions, fertilisation does not occur following ICSI.

 Unfortunately, not all pregnancies will result in a baby.
 Miscarriage most frequently occurs very early in the pregnancy.
 PIVET will monitor the early stages of the pregnancy (first 8 weeks) closely via blood tests and ultrasound scans.